SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 This example uses multiple ``&&`` and ``||`` operators to create a longer compound expression.
 However, the ``&&`` and ``||`` operators still operate on only two values, so this is actually three smaller expressions chained together.
-It can be read as:
+The example can be read as:

-If we've entered the correct door code and passed the retina scan;
-or if we have a valid door key;
-or if we know the emergency override password, then allow access.
+If we've entered the correct door code and passed the retina scan, or if we have a valid door key, or if we know the emergency override password, then allow access.